Greenhide

 Greenhide is a 1926 Australian film directed by Charles Chauvel.
-Only part of the film survives today.
+Only part of the film survives.

 Plot

 High society girl Margery Paton (Elsa Chauvel) leaves the city to live on her father's cattle property, run by "Greenhide Gavin" (Bruce Gordon).
 She carries romantic notions of the bush, of "being swung to the saddle by big brown arms", but Greenhide Gavin is initially only annoyed by her presence.
 Greenhide contains a blossoming romance, and the thwarting of a plot to steal cattle.